Pathology

 Some of this silicone lymph nodes are actually behind the ribs.
 They are very close to the lung, and the only way to remove these lymph nodes is to take out a rib to remove them.
 Some silicone in the lymph nodes are very high up in the chest near the axillary vessels.
 They are very hard to be localized.
 So, yes, you can approach it in those areas but which ones are you going to take?
 Are you going to take it all or are you going to take a few?
 So, unless the lymph node can be localized I wouldn’t take them out because you could take out normal lymph nodes and that certainly wouldn’t be good.

-If fluid collection is found, request for it to be sent to pathology and do the CD30 test for ALCL.
-Breast implant associated anaplastic large cell lymphoma (BIA-ALCL) is a cancer of the immune system.
-One of the presenting signs of lymphoma is seroma and it is highly recommended for it to be analyzed for the possibility of ALCL.
-There is a Facebook ALCL support group and currently there are 125+ women with the diagnosis.
-It is more commonly found in textured implants.
-Don’t assume the doctor will test for fluid collection or send capsules off for testing, these can easily be discarded unless requested by the patient before the surgery.
+If fluid collection is found, request for it to be sent to pathology and do the CD30 BIA-ALCL test.
+Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) is a cancer of the immune system.
+One of the presenting signs of lymphoma is a seroma and should be tested.
+There is a Facebook ALCL in Women with Breast Implants BIA-ALCL patient support group and currently there are 125+ women with the diagnosis in the group.
+It is predominantly linked with textured implants.
+Do not assume the doctor will test for fluid collection or send capsules off for testing, these can easily be discarded unless requested by the patient before the surgery.

 Please note that pathology will apply a fixative of formalin or formaldehyde to the capsules and will generally make slides of some of the capsule tissue.
 Fixatives permanently tamper the capsules and prevent any future form of testing on them.
 The lab will either hold the capsules for a certain amount of time or destroy them after analysis unless you would like them returned to you, which would need to be prearranged.
 The capsules tell the story of your body’s reaction to the implant.
 There is an expert, Dr. Pierre Blais, who examines breast implants and capsules but he is currently back logged.
 You may wish to have the capsule returned to you or ensure it is kept by the lab so that Dr. Blais may one day analyze them.